-Now, a borrower facing foreclosure may also raise the following matters at a Rule 120 hearing, if applicable, to challenge the foreclosure:
+Now, a borrower facing foreclosure may also raise the following matters, if applicable, at a Rule 120 hearing to challenge the foreclosure:

-These changes provide Colorado homeowners facing a nonjudicial foreclosure an expanded opportunity to go in front of a court and explain why the foreclosure should not go forward—so long as the reason is based one of the four specified matters.
+These changes provide Colorado homeowners facing a nonjudicial foreclosure an expanded opportunity to go in front of a court and explain why the foreclosure should not go forward—so long as the reason is based one of the four matters described above.

-If you want to dispute a nonjudicial foreclosure in Colorado on grounds that are within the limits discussed above, you have to file a written response with the court and serve it to the foreclosing party within certain deadlines.
-You also have to go to the Rule 120 hearing.
-Keep in mind that making a legal argument is complicated and ensuring you follow proper court procedures can be difficult.
+If you want to dispute a nonjudicial foreclosure in Colorado on grounds that are within the limits discussed, you have to file a written response with the court and serve it to the foreclosing party by the deadline.
+You also have to go to the Rule 120 hearing if the court sets one.
+Making a successful legal argument is complicated and ensuring you follow all of the court-required procedures can be difficult.
 If you want to fight a nonjudicial foreclosure through a Rule 120 hearing, consider hiring a foreclosure attorney to help you.

 Effective date: March 1, 2018